augustlevinson/report-submodules/readme.md

 ___
 ### 2. Create separate repositories for each microservice

-Create a repository each for every microservice, for example *backend-api*, *admin-ui* and *customer-ui*.
+Create a repository each for every microservice.
+I choose to prepend all repo names with *avec*, which is the name of the project (e.g. *avec-admin-web-ui*, *avec-bike-logic* and *avec-db*).

 ___
-### 3. Add submodules to the parent repository
+### 3. Add the submodules to the parent repository

 The URL to add can be found in the Local > HTTPS tab of the Code section of your submodule-to-be: